Plate Glass Insurance Australia

 External Glass

-Glass or plastic material used as Glass fixed in external windows, doors, showcases or skylights forming part of the building, and any ceramic tiled shop fronts.
+Covers glass or plastic material fixed in external windows, doors, showcases or skylights forming part of the building — including ceramic tiled shop fronts.
+Protects your street-facing shopfront and exterior glazing.

 Vandalism